morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/4-transactions-life-cycle.md

 3. Transaction Execution

-Once all the votes on the block is finalized, each sequencer & node will apply this block to update its local state.
+Once all the votes on the block are finalized, each sequencer & node will apply this block to update its local state.

 4. Transaction Batching

-When batch point is reached, each sequencer will need to construct the batch with all the blocks consensued for the last epoch, the batch will go through consensus by requiring each sequencer to sign, all of the signature will be aggregated with BLS signature.
+When batch point is reached, each sequencer will need to construct the batch with all the blocks consensussed for the last epoch, the batch will go through consensus by requiring each sequencer to sign, all of the signature will be aggregated with BLS signature.

 5. Batch Sequencing